WillTheFarmer/willthefarmer.github.io/README.md

-Current purpose of this repository is to promote `http-logs-to-mysql` repository and in development `mysql-to-apache-echarts` repository on search engines by implementing Search Engine Optimization (SEO).
+Current purpose of this repository is to promote `http-logs-to-mysql` & `mysql-schema-http-logs` repositories and in development `mysql-to-apache-echarts` repository on search engines by implementing Search Engine Optimization (SEO).

 To keep Python, SQL and Typescript code repository simple and light shared images and screenshots in this repository.
 Discussion Links used in repositories: